 the best air fryer seitan chicken

 To make this crusted air-fried vegan chicken, we’ll be using my seitan chicken recipe.
-You can find this recipe in my post, How to Make the Perfect Vegan Chicken.
+You can find this recipe in my post, Vegan Shredded Chicken.
 I chose to shape mine into a chick’n breast or fillet, but feel free to shape them into wings, tenders, nuggets, or another shape!

 the vegan buttermilk batter

 For this air-fried seitan, we’ll be using a ‘buttermilk’ batter.
 Traditionally, the acid in the buttermilk acts as a tenderizer for chicken.
 In our recipe, it adds extra flavor to the crust of our seitan.
 The batter for this recipe is made up of two components, the wet and the dry.

 getting a good crust

 The trick to getting a good crust on this vegan buttermilk air fryer chicken is coating the seitan in a wet mixture and a dry mixture.
 To get as much crispiness as possible, you’ll want to coat the seitan in the wet and dry mixture 3 times.
 The dunking order will look like this: wet, dry, wet, dry, wet, dry.

 The dry ingredients are made up of flour, breadcrumbs, salt & pepper, paprika, garlic, and onion powder.
 The breadcrumbs add a nice crispy crunch to the crust and the spices add savory flavor.

 The wet portion of this batter is just the vegan buttermilk!
 Vegan buttermilk is super easy to make, and you probably have all the ingredients you need on hand.
 First, combine room temperature unsweetened, plain almond milk with apple cider vinegar.
 Next, you’ll want to give the mixture a swirl and then set it aside for about 10 minutes.
 As it sits, you’ll see the mixture curdle a bit.